SacHacksHackathon/Certificate-Generator/README.md

 |   ------   |    ---     |    ---    |   --  |    ---    |  --  |
 1            | Adityaa    | Ravi      |       | SacHacks  | for organizing SacHacks IV and V

+Note: If you want to provide multiple certificates to same person for accomplishing different "feats," then please create a new entry for each feat.

 ## Email Personalization Tags

 Tag                   | What